Advising on and clarifying the contents of the standard health care benefit package

 This method of working ensures that we always involve knowledge from everyday practice in our advice and assessment outcomes, and that we contribute, together with our environment, to a good and well-balanced basic health care package.

-Due to expected high costs, the Minister of Health, Welfare and Sport (VWS) can place medicines in the so-called ‘waiting room’ or ‘sluice’ for expensive drugs.
+Due to expected high costs, the Minister of Health, Welfare and Sport (VWS) can place medicines in the so-called lock for expensive drugs (formerly refered to as ‘waiting room’ or ‘sluice’ for expensive drugs).

 These products can only be accepted into the insured package after: